 Sadly, with the complexities of life and property transactions, and the fact that there is often a chain involved when buying and selling properties, one small hiccup can have consequences for everyone in that chain.

-• It could be that funds were not received from the mortgage provider in time.
+• it could be that funds were not received from the mortgage provider in time;

-• It could be that a buyer or seller was unable to action something as quickly as may otherwise have been envisaged.
+• it could be that a buyer or seller was unable to action something as quickly as may otherwise have been envisaged;

 By way of example:

-Because Reverend Green needs the money from the sale of his property to Professor Plum, he cannot complete on his purchase of the property from Dr Black.
+Because Reverend Green needs the money from the sale of his property to Professor Plum, he cannot complete his purchase of the property from Dr Black.

-Reverend Green would then have to include the claim against him in addition to his actual losses, such as additional storage charges, in a claim against Professor Plum.
-Professor Plum would then have to include Reverend Green and Dr Black’s claims against him in his claim against Ms Scarlett, who was the person who caused the delay all the way up the chain.
+Reverend Green would then have to include the claim against him in addition to his actual losses, such as additional storage charges, in his claim against Professor Plum.
+Professor Plum would then have to include Reverend Green and Dr Black‘s claims against him in his claim against Ms Scarlett, who was the person who caused the delay – all the way up the chain.

-What can be claimed?
+What can be claimed in a property transaction?

 Most property transactions take place pursuant to standard terms and conditions.
 We have focussed on the standard residential, as opposed to commercial, conditions of sale.

-Under the standard conditions of sale, an aggrieved seller is entitled to claim interest at the rate specified in the contract on the purchase price, less any deposit paid, until completion takes place.
+Under the standard conditions of sale, an aggrieved seller is entitled to claim interest at the rate specified in the contract on the agreed purchase price, less any deposit paid, until completion takes place.

 If that compensation is greater than the actual loss suffered (e.g. the interest is greater than the additional storage costs and any claim against them by their seller) then this is the most that can be claimed.